RapidSoftwareSolutions/Marketplace-Imagga-Package/README.md

 | key               | credentials| API key.
 | secret            | credentials| API secret.

-## Imagga.taggingImageByUrl
+## Imagga.tagImageByUrl
-By sending image url to the taggingImageByUrl endpoint you can get a list of many automatically suggested textual tags.
+By sending image url to the tagImageByUrl endpoint you can get a list of many automatically suggested textual tags.

 | Field             | Type       | Description
 |-------------------|------------|----------